singingwolfboy/netlify-home/_posts/2016-04-25-static-ecommerce-with-flatmarket-a-step-by-step-guide.md

 ## Connecting to Heroku

-Flatmarket uses a Heroku server to
+Flatmarket uses a Heroku app as a middleman between your site and your Stripe account.
+Products and prices are checked against your `flatmarket.json` file, and then the app completes the handshake between your site and Stripe by comparing your account's secret key to the publishable key in `flatmarket.json`.

 You can connect your site to a Heroku app in a few simple steps.